avezou/django_invoiceproject/README.md

 ## Usage

 Once all the required packaged are installed in virtualenv and postfix setup
-Run: python manage.py migrate to create the database tables Then create a superuser: python mange.py createsuperuse, Finally run the development server: python manage.py runserver Then go to localhost:8000/admin.
+Run: `python manage.py migrate` to create the database tables Then create a superuser: `python mange.py createsuperuser`, Finally run the development server: `python manage.py runserver` Then go to localhost:8000/admin.
 Login with the super user credentials, you should be able to add your business information, and other goodies.